joncursi/cheddur-whitepaper/whitepaper.md

 Users are able to post cryptocurrency reviews on the platform as frequently as they'd like and at *zero cost*---much like the mainstream social networks of today.
-This encourages the production of fresh cryptocurrency reviews, which is healthy for the growth of the platform.
+This fosters the production of fresh cryptocurrency reviews, which is healthy for the growth of the platform.

 Users are able to cast votes on these reviews---also at no  cost---which